 People ask me sometimes via email or direct message whether or not I get hits on my website from my Instagram account.
 My answer?
 Every.
 Single.
 Day.
-Here are 10 ways to ensure growth on Instagram.
+Here are 10 ways to ensure growth on Instagram, while also directing traffic to your website.

 Part of my strategy with Instagram is to provide beneficial tips and snippets of my blog, which in turn, leads to clicks to my website.
 (I know this because of Google Analytics and my WordPress dashboard).
 So if you’re asking yourself whether or not Instagram could work for you as a viable sales channel, my answer to you is absolutely YES.